Finding Chinese Vegetarian Restaurants in East Asia

-The two most frequently used characters for "vegetarian" are shown below.
+The two most frequently used characters for "vegetarian" are shown at left.

 That's all there is to it.